Conference Program

 Speaker: Martin East

 Martin East is Professor of Language Education in the School of Cultures, Languages and Linguistics, at the University of Auckland, New Zealand.
-In 2021 he completes a four-year term as President of the International Association for Task-Based Language Teaching.
-His 2012 book, Task-Based Language Teaching from the Teachers’ Perspective, presented a detailed study into how task-based ideas have been understood and taken up by stakeholders who had been encouraged to consider TBLT as a possible outworking of curriculum reform.
+In 2022 he completes a term as President of the International Association for Task-Based Language Teaching.
+His most recent book - Foundational Principles of Task-Based Language Teaching (Routledge, 2021) - has been written to provide a foundational overview of the theory and practice of TBLT and to demystify what TBLT looks like in classrooms.
+It is available Gold Open Access from Routledge.

 Abstract